Into the Desert: Questions of Coloniality and Toxicity

 Solveig Suess: Overland, There's Shorter Time to Dream

-Zoé Samudzi is a writer, photographer, and a sociology doctoral candidate—her work focuses on German colonialism, the Herero and Nama genocide and its afterlife, and science's role in producing indigenous/Black/African identity.
-She is a columnist for New Life Quarterly and the archivist for the Oakland-based MATATU performative think tank.
+Zoé Samudzi is a writer and a doctoral candidate in Medical Sociology at the University of California, San Francisco.
+Her work focuses on German colonialism, the Herero and Nama genocide, its scientific afterlife, and the production of indigenous Black/African identity.
 Along with William C. Anderson, she is the coauthor of As Black as Resistance: Finding the Conditions for Our Liberation (AK Press, 2018).
 She is currently a fellow with Political Research Associates.